SpinnerX/asm_demos.x86/README.md

 - largest value in the array (implemented in the asm demo #10, as part of the demo)

-## Overview - All general purpose registers
+## Overview - All general-purpose registers
 Registers are what we load values into, either a value to that register.
 Or from one register to the other.
 Use the "mov" command if you want to load a value to a register.
 (Reference to the demo_00.boilerplate, to test how mov works)